UPDATE: This start a business in B.C. post was first published on 28 October 2020 and updated with the help of Ashliegh Gehl on 22 February 2022.

 My wife and I even participated in several online-only running events throughout the summer, with some local running event companies I know posting record profits in the midst of a year with no live races.

-Training plans can be given out online, and personal coaching sessions can be delivered via video calls, making fitness an activity that weathered all the issues of 2020 well.
+Training plans can be given out online, and personal coaching sessions can be delivered via video calls, making fitness an activity that weathered the pandemic.

 But, what does it take to start a business in B.C?

-Two of the B.C. startup options we’ve talked about today are a relatively low investment financially.
+Two or three of the B.C. startup options we’ve talked about today are a relatively low investment financially.

 - When my wife got her personal trainer’s certificate, the cost was about $1,000.